Death Classification: Line of Duty Death

 On September 12, 1918, Officer Foley was in pursuit of a speeding vehicle near Jackson Park when he lost control of his police motorcycle.
 Officer Foley was rushed to Illinois Central Hospital where he succumbed to his injuries several hours later on the same day.

-Officer Foley was waked at his residence located at 5545 South Union Avenue and his funeral mass was held at Visitation Catholic Church located at 843 West Garfield Boulevard.
+Officer Foley was waked at his residence located at 5545 South Union Avenue.
+His funeral mass was held at Visitation Catholic Church located at 843 West Garfield Boulevard.
 He was laid to rest on September 16, 1918 in Mount Olivet Catholic Cemetery, 2755 West 111th Street, Chicago, Illinois.
 His grave is located in Lot 160, Section 41.

 Park Policeman Matthew J. Foley was born on April 11, 1874.